-Alternatively, it might be that you’re looking for solutions for workplace related challenges you’re your team have been experiencing e.g. lack of desk space, private rooms for calls, teams being situated on different floors, toilets and washroom facilities that need upgrading, break-out and coffee areas that aren’t as accessible as preferred etc.
+Alternatively, it might be that you’re looking for solutions for workplace related challenges your team have been experiencing e.g. lack of desk space, private rooms for calls, teams being situated on different floors, toilets and washroom facilities that need upgrading, break-out and coffee areas that aren’t as accessible as preferred etc.

 Increase in workforce

 If your business has seen a recent dramatic growth, it might be that you’re considering a larger workplace to accommodate additional staff running day-to-day operations as your business grows which otherwise isn’t possible given the limited working space (or maybe your workplace isn’t currently facilitated towards new methods of working e.g. hot-desking).